JayHelton/jarretthelton.dev/src/posts/xors-and-ohs.md

 > I've hidden my data using XOR with a single byte.
 Don't forget to decode from hex first.

-This challenge shows a more brute force method of decrypting.
+This challenge shows a brute force method of decrypting.
 Though as you can see, its only useful if you know at least part of the original plain text.

 ```python
 from pwn import xor